American Embassy School, New Delhi

 The American Embassy School (AES), New Delhi, India, is an independent, co-educational day school that offers an educational program from pre-kindergarten through Grade 12.
-The school is not run by the U.S. Embassy, and its student body represents more than 60 nationalities.
-The school was reported in 2014 to be one of the most elite in Delhi.
+The school's student body represents more than 70 nationalities, with U.S. citizens as the largest population.
 It is adjacent to the Embassy of the United States in the city's Chanakyapuri diplomatic enclave.

 History

 The school was founded in 1952, following the U.S. Embassy's correspondence to the Union Government of India to request a school for American expatriate children.

 Jonathan Payne DuPont, author of the PhD thesis "Teacher Perceptions of the Influence of Principal Instructional Leadership on School Culture A Case Study of the American Embassy School in New Delhi, India," stated that the school's population grew in the 2000s due to an increase in India's economic status.

 In 2019, R Vervoort, B Blocken, and T van Hooff did a scientific study at the school regarding reducing particulate matter at the school.